Pura Beji Sangsit: Temple compound

 Pura Beji is built in the style typical of northern Bali.
 Shrine bases and the white sandstone walls surrounding the temple are covered in foliage-like carvings e.g. vine motifs or figures of flowers, a feature that can only be found in northern Bali.
 Traces of colors have been discovered in these carvings, which indicate that the temple have been painted.
 Intact statues of demons and guardian nagas inspired by Hindu epics decorate the stone staircases and the walls.

 Pura Beji is divided into three areas: the outer sanctum of the temple (jaba pisan or nistaning mandala), the middle sanctum (jaba tengah or madya mandala), and the inner main sanctum (jero or utamaning mandala).

 In the outer sanctum is the bale kulkul where the slit-log drum is kept to announce the time for prayer.
 The bale kulkul of Pura Beji is unusually lacking plant-like carvings and is relatively bare compared with the other architectural elements of Pura Beji, which indicates that the bale kulkul was built later in period and probably by a non-Northern Balinese sculptor.

 Access to the middle sanctum is provided by a candi bentar split gate.
-This candi bentar is carved with heavy decorations of plants and flowers in norther Balinese style.
+This candi bentar is carved with heavy decorations of plants and flowers in northern Balinese style.
 Multiple bhoma heads are carved on the top of the candi bentar, providing extra protection to the temple against evil spirits.
 In the middle sanctum are several pavilions or bale.

 Access to the inner sanctum or the jero is provided with a large paduraksa portal.
 The portal is heavily decorated with carvings of vines and flowers typical northern Bali style.
 The top of the paduraksa is carved with multiple Bhoma heads, a kind of Balinese Kirtimukha protectors of the temple.
 A unique feature of the Pura Beji is that the aling-aling (a kind of barrier structure to deflect evil spirits) is carved with a figure of two Dutchmen playing stringed instruments, flanking a figure of Naga.
 The main shrine in the form of pelinggih is located in the inner sanctum, dedicated to Sang Hyang Widhi.
 Other deities honored in the temple are Dewa Braban, Dewa Ayu Manik Galih, and Dewi Sri.